ivaylospasov/battleship/README.md

 Battleship game written in python3

 This code is one of the lessons from Codecademy.com.
-I've added the battleship position to be shown at the end of the game.
+I've updated the code in python 3 instead of python 2 and added the battleship position to be shown at the end of the game.

 Ideas from the Codecademy to furder development of the script: